 Finland is a country whose population is currently a little more than 5.5 million inhabitants.
 Additionally, it has one of the highest levels of Internet access Worldwide.
 According to Postnord, 97% of Finns have a direct opportunity to use online services, and almost half – 49% – do regular shopping through the Internet at least once a month.

 Isn’t it a bit of a surprise?
 The majority of those transactions are cross-border ones, which means they are finalized in online shops located out of Finland.
-This brings nothing but benefits for your business if you are thinking about entering that market.
-What else makes this country so attractive for e-commerce?
+This brings benefits for your business if you are thinking about entering that market.

 How much money does the average Finn spend online?

-Even back in 2012, the difference between Finnish behaviour and that of other nationalities – especially those outside of Scandinavia – was clearly visible.
+Even back in 2012, the difference between Finnish behavior and that of other nationalities – especially that outside of Scandinavia – was clearly visible.

 While the average household within the EU spent €1696 on online shopping in 2012, Finnish households spent €2821! (data: the European B2C E-commerce Report 2013.
 Ecommerce Europe.)
 This trend has remained visible.

 As I mentioned before, the Finnish market is more mature and static than many other European markets.
 However, interest in e-commerce has grown by 20% during the last 5 years.
 What’s more, according to data from Statista.com, it is estimated that in 2022 more than 4.1 million users will shop online.